-• Shanghai Xiao-i offers various computer vision capabilities, including face recognition and analysis, multi-target tracking, human posture and action recognition, and scene analysis capabilities such as semantic and instance segmentation.
-In terms of Optical Character Recognition ("OCR"), it has general OCR and customized OCR for all types of cards, invoice, receipts, tickets, and more.
-In terms of construction drawing analysis, it applies various capabilities including pattern recognition and computer vision to comprehensively analyze and process Computer Aided Design ("CAD") drawings, bringing to life standard review capability for construction drawings.
-Relating to engineering, it provides rapid engineering customization through its internally-developed deep learning framework, which is a machine learning algorithm that uses multiple layers to progressively extract higher-level features from the raw input.
-It also offers model distillation and pruning solutions to meet clients' model compression requirements.
+• We offer various computer vision capabilities, including face recognition and analysis, multi-target tracking, human posture and action recognition, and scene analysis capabilities such as semantic and instance segmentation.
+In terms of Optical Character Recognition ("OCR"), we have general OCR and customized OCR for all types of cards, invoice, receipts, tickets, and more.
+In terms of construction drawing analysis, we apply various capabilities including pattern recognition and computer vision to comprehensively analyze and process Computer Aided Design ("CAD") drawings, bringing to life standard review capability for construction drawings.
+Relating to engineering, we provide rapid engineering customization through its internally-developed deep learning framework, which is a machine learning algorithm that uses multiple layers to progressively extract higher-level features from the raw input.
+We also offer model distillation and pruning solutions to meet clients' model compression requirements.
 This high performance framework is adaptable to various environments.